drvinceknight/pfm/_sources/tools-for-mathematics/02-algebra/solutions/main.md

 quadratic = 4 * x ** 2 + 16 * x + 25
 sym.discriminant(quadratic)
 ```

-This is negative so we know that the graph is above the $y=0$ line.
+This is negative so we know that the equation does not have any real solutions and
+hence the graph does not cross the x-axis.
+Since the coefficient of $x^2$ is positive it means that the graph is above
+the $y=0$ line.

 > By completing the square, show that the minimum point of $f(x)$ is
 > $\left(-2, 9\right)$